npms-io/npms-cli/README.md

-  --from, -f            The offset in which to start searching from              [number] [default: 0] --size, -s            The total number of results to return                   [number] [default: 10] --output, -o          Format the results in a table or as JSON                    [default: "table"] --score-effect        The effect that the module scores have for the final search score     [number] --quality-weight      The weight that the quality has for the each module score             [number] --popularity-weight   The weight that the popularity has for each module score              [number] --maintenance-weight  The weight that the maintenance has for each module score             [number]
+  --from, -f            The offset in which to start searching from              [number] [default: 0] --size, -s            The total number of results to return                   [number] [default: 10] --output, -o          Format the results in a table or as JSON                    [default: "table"]

 Examples:
   npms search cross spawn                Search for "cross spawn"